 You must meet with your Personal Tutor and he/she will enrol you on your courses, confirm your attendance and check your timetable to ensure you have no clashes.

 The process for confirming your attendance in second year or above is similar but in addition to the steps outlined above, your personal tutor will check that you are taking the correct courses for the current year.
 Your Personal Tutor will also check that you have achieved all compulsory credits for the past year.
-If credits are missing, you will be referred to the Student Support Team.
+If credits are missing, you will be referred to the Student Support Team. such cases can be rectified by raising a concession or, in some cases, repeating a year on a full or part-time basis.

 Please contact Academic Registry if you have any questions about the matriculation process: